-Nanoscience experts from Israel, France, Italy and Bulgaria are in the process of preparing and filming online courses for “EduNano” – an international initiative established by the European Union under its TEMPUS framework.
+Nanoscience experts from Israel, France, Italy and Bulgaria are preparing and filming online courses for “EduNano” – an international initiative established by the European Union under its TEMPUS framework.

 The goal of EduNano is to promote nanotechnology excellence via distance-learning opportunities that will benefit everyone from high schoolers and their teachers, university and graduate students, academic researchers, technicians and industry professionals.
 Conceived as a framework for interuniversity cooperation, the EduNano consortium includes six Israeli institutions – Bar-Ilan University, Ben Gurion University of the Negev, the Hebrew University of Jerusalem, Tel Aviv University, the Technion, and the Weizmann Institute of Science – as well as Italy’s Politecnico di Torino, the Grenoble Institute of Technology in France and Bulgaria’s University of Sofia which serves as the program’s overall coordinator.